 Some winner statistics

-Women have won the Nobel Prize and the Prize in Economic Sciences 61 times from 1901 to 2022.
-One woman, Marie Curie, was honoured twice, receiving the 1903 award in physics and the 1911 award in chemistry.
-And in 1909, Swede Selma Lagerlöf became the first female literature laureate.
+Women have received the Nobel Prize and the Prize in Economic Sciences 61 times from 1901 to 2023.
+One woman, Marie Curie, is a two-time recipient – she won the 1903 award in physics and the 1911 award in chemistry.

 Four winners have been forced to decline the prize: Germans Richard Kuhn (Chemistry), Adolf Butenandt (Chemistry) and Gerhard Domagk (Physiology/Medicine) were forbidden by Adolf Hitler from accepting their prizes.
 Russian Boris Pasternak initially accepted the 1958 award in literature, but was later coerced into declining by Soviet authorities.